U.S. Registered Investment Advisers: Email Infrastructure Audit

 DKIM attaches a cryptographic signature to outgoing email.
 The recipient's mail server verifies the signature against a public key in the sender's DNS.
 A valid DKIM signature confirms the message originated from an authorized source and was not altered in transit.
 Without it, there is no tamper evidence on outbound mail.

 All three records work together.
-Firms that have published all three have made it technically difficult to impersonate their domain in a way that reaches a client’s inbox.
+Firms that have published all three and set DMARC to reject have made it technically difficult to impersonate their domain in a way that reaches a client's inbox.
 Firms that have published none of them have not.

 Methodology